signaldust/bunny-jit/README.md

 because this will greatly increase the chance that your work is still useful by the time you're ready to send a pull-request.

+The reason for this is that the project is still young enough that I might make some drastic changes on a regular basis.

 ## Instructions?

 The first step is to create a `bjit::Proc` which takes a stack allocation size